 According to the National Highway Traffic Safety Administration (NHTSA), rear-end collisions make up about 30 percent of all traffic accidents each year.
 That is why they are the most common type of car accident.
 The fault for most rear-end collisions is usually (but not always) straightforward.
 However, proving an injury can be a different matter.
-Therefore, you need a professional, reputable, and experienced Atlanta rear-end collision lawyer to help in handling liability and compensation claim.
+Therefore, you need a professional, reputable, and experienced Atlanta rear-end collision lawyer to help in handling liability and compensation claims.

 Rear-end Collisions are often preventable